boytchev/fmi-3d/README.md

 Computer Graphics" for Computer Sciences undergraduate students from the [Faculty of Mathematics and Informatics](https://www.fmi.uni-sofia.bg/en) at [Sofia University](https://www.uni-sofia.bg/index.php/eng).
-After several years of years of faithful serviceuse FMI-3D was retired with honors and replaced by a next generation library on top of [Three.js](https://threejs.org/).
+After several years of years of faithful service FMI-3D was retired with honors and replaced by a next generation library on top of [Three.js](https://threejs.org/).

 # Source code